 Is financial support available for self-employed individuals struggling because of Covid-19?

 The Government has announced assistance for self-employed individuals affected by Covid-19, through the Self-Employment Income Support Scheme.

-This scheme allows self-employed individuals to claim a grant for 80% of their profits (paid in one lump sum) for the next three months, capped at £7,500.
-You can apply for this scheme if you are self-employed or a member of a partnership and you:
+This scheme allows self-employed individuals to claim a grant for a percentage of their profits (paid in one lump sum) for the next three months, capped at a specified amount You can apply for this scheme if you are self-employed or a member of a partnership and you:

 have submitted your Income Tax Self Assessment for the tax year 2018 - 2019